lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 ### Collaborators (Final Submission)
 > List any persons you collaborated with on this project.

-- Luis
+- Luis Miguel Sy Malenab
-- Arya
+- Arya Ramkumar
-- Lily
+- Lili Mkrtchyan
 - Kaylah
 - Guia